shcig/GCodeWithPOVRay/README.md

 The project is developed in C++, and there is only one source file.
 A cmake CMakeLists.txt is provided, which could be used to generate desired projects.
 This tool compiles well with Visual Studio 13 and later version, and have not been tested much on other platforms.

 ## How to use
-Please refer to the example folder.
+After compling, the user can run the executable file aided with a "configuration.txt" file in the same folder to generate the rendering file.
+For more details, please refer to the example folder.

 Have fun with it, questions and suggestions are also welcome!